rdevries-thoughtworks/leap_se/pages/docs/platform/guide/commands.md

 Manage local virtual machines.

-This command provides a convient way to manage Vagrant-based virtual machines.
+This command provides a convenient way to manage Vagrant-based virtual machines.
 If FILTER argument is missing, the command runs on all local virtual machines.
 The Vagrantfile is automatically generated in 'test/Vagrantfile'.
 If you want to run vagrant commands manually, cd to 'test'.

-## leap local destroy  [FILTER]
+## leap local ls  [FILTER]

-Destroys the virtual machine(s), reclaiming the disk space
+Print the status of local virtual machine(s)

 ## leap local reset  [FILTER]

 Resets virtual machine(s) to the last saved snapshot

+## leap local rm  [FILTER]

+Destroys the virtual machine(s), reclaiming the disk space